shareresearchteam/OverTrack/README.md

 # Overhead Person Camera Tracking System
-This tool is used to track regions-of-interest (ROI) from a single overhead camera by drawing bounding boxes and publish those locations in real time over a ROS network.
+This tool is used to track regions-of-interest (ROI) from a single overhead camera by drawing bounding boxes and publish those locations in real time over a Robot-Operating-System (ROS) network.
 In some versions of this package, a single arUco marker can be tracked automatically in addition to the bounding boxes.

 **ROITrackerFullFrames** - This file is the original and simplest version of the tracker.
 **ROITrackerFullFrames_aruco** - This file incorporates tracking one aruco marker automatically.
 The marker would typically be placed on the robot.